Meihua35/Autumn-Begonia-Sources/README.md

 -  Wang Xiancheng - On Sun Yat-sen’s Military Strategies Against the Chen Jiongming Group<br />
 -  Li Xingguo - Evolution in the Relationship between Gu Yingfen and Sun Yat-sen between 1922-1923_Li Xingguo<br />
 -  Wang Xiancheng - Study on the Relationship Between Sun Zhong -shan and the Army of the Yunnan garrison in Guangdong<br />
+-  Luo Xi - The Research on the Preparation of the National Representative Conference in 1925<br />
+-  Li Yuan - The Response and Enlightenment to Sun Yat-sen's National Assembly Propositions —An Examination of Press and Public Opinion from 1924 to 1925 <br />
+-  Yang Yanfei - A Study of China's Constitutional Reform in 1925<br />
+-  Yang Tianhong - The Beiyang government's attempt to peacefully unify China Re-study of the post-war conference<br />
+-  Yang Tianhong - An Analysis of the Relationship between the Kuomintang and the Post-war Conference <br />
+-  Wu Yuankang - Examination of Kuomintang members who attended the post-war meeting <br />
+-  Pu Shenghua - The Ninth Panchen Lamas' Call for Peace in the Beiyang Government Era <br />
+-  Li Wei - Lin Hu's Biography <br />
+-  Lin Jinghua - The Biography of General Lin Hu <br />
+-  Li Zhenwu - A Brief Study on the Period of Lu Xiaochen and Others' Tenure <br />
+-  Wang Chunliang and Li Rong - A Brief Discussion on Tsarist Russia's Invasion of China's Tannu Uriankhai <br />
+-  Fan Mingfang - Research on the History of Tannu Uriankhai <br />

 ##   Book Links<br />
 - http://www.guoxue123.com/xiaosuo/0000/mg/index.htm - Romance of the RoC (Historical fiction I think but I dont know which parts are ahistorical)<br />